microsoft/yardl/docs/docs.md

 ]
 ```

-The `label` field a unique name given to each union case, derived from its type name.
+The `label` field a unique name given to each union case, derived from its type
+name.
+The labels are used in HDF5 the HDF5 format.

-If `null` is one of the cases, then it is represented by `null` in the json too:
+If `null` is one of the cases, then it is represented by `null` in the JSON as well:

 ```JSON
 [